ubernerd117/ubernerd117/README.md

 ### 🌱 I’m currently learning ...
 - SQL for class, and trying to figure out Firebase for my app.
 It is also my research project for my database classes since I am taking it as an honors class.
 - Kotlin and native android app developemnt.
-- Mastering Python libraries like
+- Mastering Python libraries like numpy, sympy, matplotlib, tkinter, and pandas.
+- Google's Gemini API to add additional functionality for Olive.